equinor/python-intermediate/README.md

 # Functional-style programming tools

+* Query-command separation

+Why is query good?

+* Immutable types

+Why is immutability good?

+A dictionary can only hold immutable types.
+Why?

+Introduce `namedtuple`.

+## Exercises

+1. Use `namedtuple` for a `Pos` type
+1. Implement the `Pos` class immutable

 # The iteration and iterable protocols
 # Multiple inheritance, method resolution order, and super()
 # Collection protocols and implementing collections